-It is proposed to establish a workers camp to support the construction of the proposed mine and railway linking the Carmichael Coal Mine with the port terminals situated to the east.
-The developed site is to contain accommodation units to house approximately 500 staff with all associated services including sewerage and water treatment plants.
+It is proposed to establish a workers camp to support the construction of the proposed railway linking the Carmichael Coal Mine with the port terminals situated to the east.
+The developed site is to contain accommodation units to house approximately 400 staff with all associated services including sewerage and water treatment plants.

-As minimal bulk earthworks are anticipated in order to construct the camp site, the developed condition site topography is expected to generally resemble the existing conditions, with the subject site's catchments to continue to grade to the north-eastern and the south-eastern corners of the camp.
-Refer to Cardno drawing number 7508/90/08/-4.02 for the proposed development layout of Mine Camp.
+As minimal bulk earthworks are anticipated in order to construct the camp site, the developed condition site topography is expected to generally resemble the existing conditions with the subject site to continue to grade to the north-western corner of the camp.
+Refer to Cardno drawing number 7508/90/08/-1.02 for the proposed development layout of Rail Camp 1.